Landing helicopter dock

 Factory acceptance testing of the ship’s first gas turbine was completed in February 2017.

-The steel-cutting ceremony for the first LHD was held in July 2017 and the vessel is scheduled to be delivered in 2022.
+The steel-cutting ceremony for the Trieste LHD was held in July 2017 and the ship was launched in May 2019.
+The vessel is scheduled to be delivered to the Italian Navy in 2022.

-The LHD will measure approximately 210m-long and 30m-wide, and will have a displacement of approximately 22,000t.
+The LHD is approximately 245m-long and 36m-wide, and will have a displacement of approximately 22,000t.

-It will be classified by RINA Services and has been designed to comply with the international standards for pollution prevention.
+Trieste will be classified by RINA Services and has been designed to comply with international standards for pollution prevention.

-The new multi-role amphibious ship will have the capacity to carry 1,000 personnel, including approximately 450 soldiers and a further 550 people.
+The new multi-role amphibious ship will have the capacity to carry 1,064 personnel, including crew and transported personnel.